 [Regulation 26 inserted in Gazette 29 Sep 2006 p.
 4263-4.]

 26A.
-CEO may make estimates if survey not conducted
+Breach of r.
+26, CEO may estimate amount in case of etc.

 (1) If the licensee of a category 63 licensed landfill fails to comply with regulation 26(1) the Chief Executive Officer may establish an estimated base from which the volume of waste subsequently disposed of to landfill on the premises can be measured.